Dale0311/askIT/README.md

     2. dynamic rendering @profile base on the data.
     3. add column @users table joined_date

-    TODO: currently working on how to have a multiple a in 1 card.
+    07/29/2023 - still working on how to show 1 question Update - comments are showing, working on when user post a comment.
+NOTE:links tbf